 - Innovative teaching approaches at Mt.
 Sinai

-Gain insights into the program at Mt.
+Insights into the program at Mt.
 Sinai, including how clinical medicine is taught, the structure of the course, and the recent curriculum revamp.
-Discover strategies and practices that may inspire your own teaching methods. - Challenges in teaching clinical medicine
+You will discover strategies and practices that may inspire your own teaching methods. - Challenges in teaching clinical medicine

 Understand how teaching methods have evolved to meet the changing needs of students and faculty.
 Explore how emerging topics, such as point-of-care ultrasound as a physical examination tool, have influenced instructional strategies. - Behind the scenes of Bates’ revisions